-As this slide shows, the reality is that focusing on defending yourself from your fears may actually...
+As this slide shows, the reality is that focusing on defending yourself from your fears may actually:

-- prevent you from taking steps to protect your health QUIZ ITEM - prevent you from moving beyond grief to hope.
+- prevent you from taking steps to protect your health.
+QUIZITEM - prevent you from moving beyond grief to hope.

-If you become stuck in one of the earlier stages of grief, you may...
+If you become stuck in one of the earlier stages of grief, you may:

-- be less likely to protect yourself and others from further harm - be less likely to follow medical advice, including not taking medication as prescribed - be less likely to be abstinent from illicit drugs.
+- be less likely to protect yourself and others from further harm. - be less likely to follow medical advice, including not taking medication as prescribed. - be less likely to be abstinent from illicit drugs.

 So, what is the result of all this?
 The result is a self-fulfilling prophecy.
-By responding to your fears, you can actually turn your fears into reality.
+Your response to your fears can actually turn your fears into reality.
 Let's see how this could happen.
-We'll continue to use the example of testing positive for HIV.
 Remember our friend Pat from previous groups?
 Let's use Pat again to demonstrate self-fulfilling prophecy.

 As the slide shows, Pat's fear about HIV is its potential impact on mental, physical, and social functioning.
 To defend against this fear, Pat begins a cocaine run and stops taking his HIV medications as prescribed.
 As we have discussed in previous groups, cocaine use itself can hasten HIV disease progression, and can contribute substantially to mental, physical, and social impairment.
 So Pat's response to fear (use of cocaine) caused Pat's fears to become a reality.
 Pat's HIV disease quickly progressed to AIDS, and Pat also experienced severe impairment due to physical, neurological, and psychological damage caused by chronic drug use.
 This is an example of a self-fulfilling prophecy.
 QUIZITEM Rather than understanding this, Pat is likely to say "See I told you I was right-look what has happened to me because of HIV."
-In fact, Pat may not have experienced these negative events if were not for the fact that Pat dealt with fear by using cocaine and by not following medical advice.
+In fact, Pat may not have experienced these negative events if it were not for the fact that Pat dealt with fear by using cocaine and by not following medical advice.